1lker/dream-case/general-analyze/distribution-analysis.md

 ## Comparative Analysis

 ### Move Count Patterns
-- Toon Blast offers 22% more moves on average than Royal Match (30.7 vs 25.5)
+- Toon Blast offers 17% more moves on average than Royal Match (30.7 vs 26.2)
-- Toon Blast shows a more dramatic reduction in moves after onboarding (41.2 → 24.5)
+- Toon Blast shows a more dramatic reduction in moves after onboarding (41.2 → 24.5, -40.5%)
-- Royal Match has a more gradual reduction in moves throughout all segments
+- Royal Match has a more gradual reduction in moves throughout all segments (29.3 → 24.0, -18.1%)

+### Success Rate Comparison
+- Royal Match overall success rate: 33.7%
+- Toon Blast overall success rate: 30.9%
+- Both games show similar patterns of high success in early levels, dropping in mid-game, then rising again in late-game
+- Royal Match has more extreme variance between segments (lowest: 20.2%, highest: 46.1%)

 ### Obstacle Patterns
 - Both games introduce new obstacles every ~10 levels